ethstorage/pm/dev-guide.md

 For detailed explanations and possible fixes for certain errors, refer to [this section](#contract-checks-and-fixes-in-detail).

-#### Step 2: Run unit tests:
+#### Run Unit Tests

-The following command runs contracts tests using Forge:
+The following command runs contract tests using Forge:

 ```bash
 just test
 ```

-You may need to check the result and make necessary fixes and re-run the tests.
+You may need to check the result and make necessary fixes if there is any error, and re-running the tests.

-A success result may look like this:
+A successful result may look like this:

 ```bash
 Ran 282 test suites in 396.48s (1890.89s CPU time): 1763 tests passed, 0 failed, 1 skipped (1764 total tests)